kipyegonline/gemini-ai-api/README.md

 ## Usage

 Upload an image from file system or use device camera then enter prompt message and Gemini will take time to read your image together with your prompts.
-You can copy the text from the UI or
+You can copy the text from the UI using the copy icon

 ## Installation

 The app can be run locally by cloning the project [here](https://github.com/kipyegonline)

+run `npm install` then run `npm run dev` serve locally.

 ## Deployment